nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    e.g. Meeting Tutor will match meeting tutor
 > If no date is specified, this function take the current day as reference.
 > This function prioritises dates/time.
-   e.g. "find tmr" will give a list of tasks with tomorrow's date but will not return tasks with "tmr" in their names
+   e.g. "find tmr" will give a list of tasks with tomorrow's date
+         but will not return tasks with "tmr" in their names.
-      > Therefore, avoid using digits to search for task names since TypeTask will return results based on time e.g. "find 4" will give a list of tasks due today at 0400h instead of a list of tasks with "4" in their names
+      > Therefore, avoid using digits to search for task names, since TypeTask will return results based on time e.g. "find 4" will give a list of tasks due today at 0400h instead of a list of tasks with "4" in their names
 > This function does not support searching by months.
 > This function will return the closest day from your current time. e.g. "find monday" will give you a list of tasks that have this coming monday date